Job title: Consultant – Business & Human Rights

 The following technical skills and competencies provide an outline of what you will bring to Embode:

 The following minimum skills are required:

-	- Technical Expertise: Proven technical expertise and experience in business and human rights including areas such as responsible resourcing, labour rights, ethical recruitment and living wages; workplace employment standards and general social sustainability requirements.
-This may also include areas such as gender equality, women’s empowerment and foreign employment.
+- Technical Expertise: Proven technical expertise and experience in business and human rights including areas such as labour rights, ethical recruitment and labour migration; workplace employment standards and general social sustainability requirements.
+This may also include areas such as gender equality, women’s empowerment, child protection and foreign employment.